bennettnw2/lpic101-Notes/105-notes.md

   ```
   * the `read` command takes input from the user (or file) and applies that input to a variable for a command or script
   * use read to get input from a user in a script
+  * this can also be used to read in lines from a file

 * ##### `exit`
   * the `exit` command in a script will return a 0 to the operating system